 My father Terry Trench (1917-75) was a documentary film maker.
-He worked on over seventy-five films between 1935 and 1973, starting as an assistant cutter, and later working mainly as the editor, but sometimes as director or associate producer.
+He worked on about eighty-five films between 1935 and 1973, starting as an assistant cutter, and later working mainly as the editor, but sometimes as script writer or associate producer.

 Assistant cutter in the 1930s